ARF-Plus: Controlling Perceptual Factors in Artistic Radiance Fields for 3D Scene Stylization: Introduction

-\item We introduce ARF-Plus, a framework to \emph{simultaneously} manipulate the influence of various perceptual factors on 3D stylization.
-To the best of our knowledge, we are the \emph{first} to explore the control of various perceptual factors in the stylization of 3D models based on radiance fields.
+Hence, exploring perceptual control in 3D stylization on radiance fields and developing algorithms that offer perceptual-feature-aware controls hold promising potential for meeting application-level demands.
+Our main contributions are listed as follows: \begin{itemize} \item We introduce ARF-Plus, a framework incorporated with novel methodologies that can \emph{simultaneously} manipulate various perceptual factors in 3D stylization.
+To the best of our knowledge, we are the \emph{first} to explore the control of various perceptual factors in 3D stylization based on radiance fields.

 \item We demonstrate the effectiveness of ARF-Plus in controlling the aforementioned perceptual factors on 3D stylization through a series of qualitative and quantitative evaluations.

 \end{itemize}